House of The Dragon Check-In: Reasons for Optimism and Pessimism

 Discouraging: The characters are really bland so far, with the exception of Daemon.
 When you do a prequel, and the outcome is pre-determined, you really need strong new characters to prop up the show.
 Better Call Saul, a beloved prequel to a beloved Breaking Bad, had its own brand fanatics because it unveiled multiple rich and dynamic characters who were captivating on screen.

-Game of Thrones hooked me in mainly because the casting was dynamite and the characters were so much fun to watch, even if they were just conversating on screen about vanilla topics.
+Game of Thrones hooked me in mainly because the casting was dynamite and the characters were so much fun to watch, even if they were just conversing on screen about vanilla topics.
 For example, Littlefinger and Olenna Tyrell could be sharing a scene talking about growing Brussel sprouts, and it would hold your attention.

-If these characters don’t grow and become dynamic in their own right, and don’t exist merely as pawns for the Targaryens to squabble for the throne, this show won’t hold audiences attention for multiple seasons.
-Daemon, Rhaenyra, and Viseryis, are not enough, as good as they are.
+If these characters don’t grow and become dynamic in their own right and don’t exist merely as pawns for the Targaryens to squabble for the throne, this show won’t hold audiences' attention for multiple seasons.
+Daemon, Rhaenyra, and Viseryis are not enough, as good as they are.

 So that’s where I’m at.
 Am I still interested in the show?
 Absolutely.
-I’m glad they’re focusing on iron throne inheritance battles.
+I’m glad they’re focusing on Iron Throne inheritance battles.

 But I’m watching very closely how the non-Targaryen characters develop.
 Recapturing the magic Game of Thrones had in characters like Littlefinger, Lord Varys, the Lannisters, Lady Olenna, etc is unlikely.
 But they should stand out in their own right.
 The show depends on them.